dinhhuy-project/SocialBlog/README.md

-# BlogHub - Blog Social Network
+# SocialBlog - Blog Social Network

 A modern, full-stack blog social network platform where users can write, share, and discover amazing stories.